androiddrew/ruckenwind/README.md

 ## Icons

-You can extend the social sections of this template with icons from https://simpleicons.org/
+You can extend the social sections of this template with svg icons from https://simpleicons.org/.
+Be sure to abide by branding guidelines if applicable.

 ## Features